• About

 Franz Kafka was a Czech novelist and short story writer.
 Whilst his work is deemed crucial for the development of Czech literature, most of Kafka’s work can be difficult to follow and understand.
 The stories are full of surrealism, wild fantasy ideas and absurd concepts.
 It’s certainly is not easy reading!

-Franz Kafka was a prolific writer, who apparently destroyed about 90% of everything he wrote because he didn’t think it was good enough.
+Franz Kafka was a prolific writer, who destroyed about 90% of everything he wrote because he didn’t think it was good enough.

 He never married and didn’t have any children, although he was linked to a number of women throughout his short life.
 He passed away in 1924 when he was only 40 years old.